dgatf/Sensor_Config_Frsky/README.md

-# Change FRsky sensor Id
+# Change Frsky sensor Id

 Lua script to change Frsky sensor id from the radio